Generalized Rothe diagrams for orthogonal roots: Generalized Rothe diagrams and quasiparabolic sets

 \begin{defn} \cite[Section 2, Section 5]{rains13} Let $(W,S)$ be a Coxeter system with set of reflections $T$.
 A {\it scaled $W$-set} is a pair $(X, \lambda)$ where $X$ is a $W$-set and $\lambda : X \rightarrow \Z$ is a function satisfying $|\lambda(sx) - \lambda(x)| \leq 1$ for all $s \in S$.
 An element $x \in X$ is {\it $W$-minimal} if $\lambda(sx) \geq \lambda(x)$ for all $s\in S$ and is {\it $W$-maximal} if $\lambda(sx) \leq \lambda(x)$ for all $s \in S$.

-A {\it quasiparabolic set for $W$}, or \emph{quasiparabolic $W$-set}, is a scaled $W$-set $X$ satisfying the following two properties: \begin{itemize}[leftmargin=3.2em] \item[(QP1)]{for any $r \in T$ and $x \in X$, if $\lambda(rx) = \lambda(x)$, then $rx = x$;} \item[(QP2)]{for any $r \in T$, $x \in X$, and $s \in S$, if $\lambda(rx) > \lambda(x)$ and $\lambda(srx) < \lambda(sx)$, then $rx = sx$.} \end{itemize} For a quasiparabolic set $X$, we define the \emph{quasiparabolic order} on $X$, $\le_Q$, to be the weakest partial order such that $x \leq_Q rx$ whenever $x \in X$, $r \in T$, and $\lambda(x) \leq \lambda(rx)$. \end{defn}
+A {\it quasiparabolic set for $W$}, or \emph{quasiparabolic $W$-set}, is a scaled $W$-set $X$ satisfying the following two properties: \begin{itemize}[leftmargin=3.2em] \item[(QP1)]{for any $r \in T$ and $x \in X$, if $\lambda(rx) = \lambda(x)$, then $rx = x$;} \item[(QP2)]{for any $r \in T$, $x \in X$, and $s \in S$, if $\lambda(rx) > \lambda(x)$ and $\lambda(srx) < \lambda(sx)$, then $rx = sx$.} \end{itemize} For a quasiparabolic set $X$, we define the \emph{quasiparabolic order} on $X$, $\le$, to be the weakest partial order such that $x \le rx$ whenever $x \in X$, $r \in T$, and $\lambda(x) \leq \lambda(rx)$. \end{defn}

-Rains and Vazirani call $\lambda(x)$ the {\it height} of $x$ and $\leq_Q$ the {\it Bruhat order}, but we will refer to them as the {\it level} of $x$ and the {\it quasiparabolic order} because of the potential for confusion in the context of this paper.
+We note that Rains and Vazirani call $\lambda(x)$ the {\it height} of $x$, call $\le$ the \emph{Bruhat order}, and denote $\le$ by $\le_Q$, but we have chosen slightly different terminology and notation because of the potential for confusion in the context of this paper.
+For every quasiparabolic set $X$ appearing in this paper, the quasiparabolic order on $X$ will be the only partial order that we discuss, so the meaning of $\le$ will be clear from context.

 For any quasiparabolic $W$-set $(X,\lambda)$, it follows from \cite[Corollary 2.10]{rains13} that each $W$-orbit in $X$ contains at most one $W$-minimal element, so if $X$ is a finite and transitive $W$-set then $X$ has a unique $W$-minimal element, $x_0$.
-Moreover, when this is the case, the level of any element $x\in X$ equals the minimum length of the elements $w\in W$ such that $w(x_0)=x$ by \cite[Corollary 2.13]{rains13}.
+Moreover, when this is the case, it follows from \cite[Corollary 2.13]{rains13} that for each element $x\in X$, the minimum length of the elements $w\in W$ such that $w(x_0)=x$ equals $\lambda(x)-\lambda(x_0)$.

-We may associate a quantum Hafnian and a Poincar\'e polynomial to a general quasiparabolic set by defining $\qhf(X) = \sum_{x \in X} q^{\lht(R)} x$ and $PS_{X}(q)= \sum_{x \in X}q^{\lht(x)}.$ However, we will not require this level of generality, because our focus for the rest of the paper will be on quasiparabolic sets that arise from sets of orthogonal roots via the following construction.
+We may associate a quantum Hafnian and a Poincar\'e polynomial to a general quasiparabolic set by defining $\qhf(X) = \sum_{x \in X} q^{\lambda(x)} x$ and $PS_{X}(q)= \sum_{x \in X}q^{\lambda(x)}.$ However, we will not require this level of generality, because our focus for the rest of the paper will be on quasiparabolic sets that arise from sets of orthogonal roots via the following construction.

 \begin{defn} Let $W$ be a finite Weyl group with root system $\allroots$ and generating set $S$, let $I \se S$, and let $U \se \posroots$.
 We say that $(W, I, U)$ is a \emph{quasiparabolic triple}, or {\it QP-triple}, if the set $\omu{U}$ is a quasiparabolic set for $W_I$ under the restriction of the standard action (Definition \ref{def:abs}) and level function $\lambda(R) := \rho_U(R)$.
 A QP-triple $(W,I,U)$ is \emph{transitive} if $\omu{U}$ is a transitive quasiparabolic $W_I$-set. \end{defn}